martymac/fpart/docs/www.fpart.org/docs/fpart.md

 As a demonstration of fpart possibilities, a tool called fpsync is provided in the tools/ directory (see related documentation for more details).

+# Does it modify my data ?

+No. Fpart does *NOT* split or modify your data in any way.
+It only crawls your filesystem and produces file (or directory) lists.
+Those lists are called "partitions" because they are a subset of an entire file tree.
+Fpart only reads your data, never modifies it.

 # Examples

 The following will produce 3 partitions, with (approximatively) the same size